FX-HAO/pusher/README.md

 # Pusher

-Pusher is a pub/sub messaging service inspired by the [Pusher](https://pusher.com/).
+Pusher is a pub/sub messaging service inspired by [Pusher](https://pusher.com/).
 The program is currently still a work in progress.

 ## Installation